 Reason #3: Creatives are Systems Thinkers

 Creatives are a naturally curious, often

 daydreaming brainstorming new ideas and creative solutions to difficult problems.
 Where others see a blank canvas, we see full-scale solutions without having to understand – or be constrained – by the limitations of technology.

-And because us creatives have higher emotional intelligence (EQ), it makes it easier to empathize with customers by engaging, listening, and learning from them; which is the secret to building awesome products.
-Additionally, we enjoy collaboration within diverse teams in order to hear a variety of perspectives – including opposing views – because we know that these can lead to bigger and better ideas.
+Additionally, we thrive on collaborating within diverse teams in order to hear a variety of perspectives – including opposing views – because we know that these can lead to bigger and better ideas.

-For example, think about the battle between Steve Jobs “the creative” versus Bill Gates “the engineer.”
+The battle between Steve Jobs “the creative” versus Bill Gates “the engineer” is the ultimate battle of the minds.
 Both were extraordinarily brilliant and developed great companies.
 However, Bill was a convergent thinker and was often constrained by his limitations of hardware and software, where Steve transcended technology with divergent thinking by developing new product ideas without having the technological solution to build it.

-Steve continuously innovated by launching the iMac, iPod, iPhone, and iPad, not to mention redefining commerce with iTunes and Apple retail stores.
+Steve utilized Strategic Design to continuously innovate by launching the iMac, iPod, iPhone, and iPad, not to mention redefining commerce with iTunes and Apple retail stores.

 He built Apple into one of the most valuable companies on the planet with a market cap today of a trillion dollars, a distinction that only one other company has ever achieved (and it’s not Microsoft).